Composing Task-Agnostic Policies with Deep Reinforcement Learning: Experiments and Results

 \subsection{Ablative study}

-We remove attention-network, and both attention-network and BRNN (AttBRNN) from our composition model to highlight their importance in the proposed architecture in solving complex problems.
+We remove bidirectional RNN (BRNN) (similar to \citep{peng2019mcp}), attention-network, and both attention-network and BRNN (AttBRNN) from our composition model to highlight their importance in the proposed architecture in solving complex problems.
 We train all models with SAC \citep{haarnoja2018soft}.
 The first model is our composite policy without attention in which the decoder network takes the state information and last hidden states of the encoder (BRNN) to directly output actions rather than mixture weights.
-The second model is without attention network and BRNN; it is a feed-forward neural network that takes the state information and the primitive actions and predicts the action to interact with the environment.
+The second model is without attention network and BRNN, it is a feed-forward neural network that takes the state information and the primitive actions and predicts the action to interact with the environment.
+The third model is without BRNN, it is a feed-forward neural network that takes the state and goal information, and output the mixture weights.
+The mixture weights are then used to combine the actions from primitive policies.
+This setting is same as \citep{peng2019mcp} for their transfer learning problems.
 Fig. \ref{ablate} shows the mean performance comparison, over ten trials, of our composite model against its ablated versions on a Ant Random Goal, Cross Maze Ant, and Pusher environment.
 We exclude remaining test environments in this study as ablated models completely failed to perform or show any progress.

 Note that the better performance of our method compared to ablated versions highlight the merits of our architecture design.
-Intuitively, BRNN allows the dynamic composition of a skill set of variable lengths and the attention network bypasses the complex transformation of action embeddings (model-without-attention) or actions and state-information (AttBRNN model) directly to action space.
+Intuitively, BRNN allows the dynamic encoding of a skill set that could be of variable lengths\footnote{However, in this paper we only consider a primitive skill set of fixed size}.
+And our decoder network uses the encoded skills together with given state and goal information (states, goals, and primitive skills) in a structured way using attention framework and provides significantly better performance than other ablated models, including \citep{peng2019mcp}.Furthermore, another merit of using the attention network is that it bypasses the complex transformation of action embeddings (composition-without-attention) or actions and state-information (composition-without-AttBRNN) directly to action space.
+Hence, the proposed architecture is crucial for the composition of task-agnostic sub-level policies to solve new problems.